twilightscapes/pirateyoutube/static/content/pages/index.md

 Pirate is your own <strong>Personal Web App (PWA)</strong> It works on any device - NO App Store needed.

-Watch ad-free videos, edit your homepage, update your profile, and publish engaging content with YOU maintaining FULL ownership and copyright control.
+Watch ad-free videos, edit your homepage, update your profile, and publish engaging content while maintaining FULL ownership and copyright control.

 Pirate is also a new social media.
 Using a decentralized network of other Pirate websites, YOU control the algorithm, not some corporation.